Conformal Yang-Mills field in (A)dS space

-\newsection{ Conclusions } In this paper, using the embedding space method, we developed the ordinary-derivative formulation of conformal YM field in $(A)dS_{d+1}$ when $d=5,7,9$.
-We developed two ordinary-derivative formulations which we refer to as generic and decoupled formulations.
+\newsection{ Conclusions } Using the embedding space method, we developed the ordinary-derivative formulation of conformal YM field in $(A)dS_{d+1}$ when $d=5,7,9$.
+We studied two ordinary-derivative formulations which we refer to as generic and decoupled formulations.
 The key feature of the generic formulation is that this formulation is obtainable from its flat space cousin in relatively straightforward way.
-Namely, for the generic formulation, the Lagrangian, gauge transformation, and conformal algebra transformations of conformal YM field in $(A)dS$ have smooth behaviour in the flat space limit.
+Namely, the Lagrangian, gauge transformation, and conformal algebra transformations of conformal YM field in $(A)dS$ are regular in the flat space limit.
 Therefore, a knowledge of the ordinary-derivative formulation in the flat space allows us in a relatively straightforward way to restore its $(A)dS$ cousin.
 Other key feature of the generic formulation shared with the decoupled formulation is that the two-derivative contributions to kinetic operators for scalar and vector fields are realized as Klein-Gordon and Maxwell kinetic operators.
 Undesirable feature of the generic formulation is that some kinetic terms are non-diagonal with respect to fields.
 This undesirable feature of the generic formulation is overcome in the decoupled formulation.
-In the decoupled formulation, two-derivative contributions to kinetic terms take the form of the standard Klein-Gordon and Maxwell {\it diagonal kinetic terms}.
+In the decoupled formulation, two-derivative contributions to kinetic terms take the form of the standard Klein-Gordon and Maxwell {\it diagonal kinetic terms}, and importantly, the mass terms are also diagonal.
 Our results might have the following interesting applications and generalization.

 {\bf i}) In the decoupled formulation of conformal YM field in $(A)dS$, the kinetic terms are governed by the standard diagonal kinetic terms of the massless and massive $(A)dS$ fields, where some kinetic terms enter with the wrong sign.
-This implies that a quantization of the conformal field in the framework of the decoupled formulation can be carried out by using more or less standard methods for massless and massive fields in the $(A)dS$ space.
+This implies that a quantization of the conformal field in the framework of the decoupled formulation can be carried out by using more or less standard methods for massless and massive fields in $(A)dS$.